 * While the price and quality correlate in the world of acrylics pretty logically, you can still save significant amounts of money by:

-– combining students’ and artists’ paints (the same color can vary in price by the factor five or more, yet both can do the job equally well)
+– combining students’ and artists’ paints (the same color can vary in price by the factor five or more, yet both can do the job equally well for some specific tasks)

 * All major brands offer dozens of quality paint and related products in wide range of quality and prices, including more liquid or more buttery versions of acrylics.
 It’s up to each individual artist to experiment with available items to meet the best results.